IsaacCheung0930/AMLS_assignment23_24_SN20121776/README.md

 # AMLS_assignment23_24
 ## Description
-This is an assignment for ELEC0134 Advanced Machine Learning System.
+This is an assignment for ELEC0134 Applied Machine Learning System.
+Task A uses the PneumoniaMNIST.npz file, while task B uses the PathMNIST.npz file.

 ## Project Organisation
 AMLS_23-24_SN20121776